 Mesh sanding sheets fit on the end of the sander with wing nuts.
 Then, the sander and a sanding pole screw together.

 The sanding sheets come in two types, both of which you will need: coarse fiberglass mesh with open holes, and sheets that look just like ordinary sandpaper.
-The fiberglass mesh... allows the drywall dust to pass through so that you do not cake up the sanding surface.
+The fiberglass mesh allows the drywall dust to pass through so that you do not cake up the sanding surface.
 The sandpaper type of sheet is necessary for finer sanding.
-It takes much longer for the drywall dust to cake on this fine surface, and it is possible to occasionally clean it with a whisk broom.Continue to 7 of 10 below.
+It takes much longer for the drywall dust to cake on this fine surface, and it is possible to clean it with a whisk broom occasionally.

 Drywall Sanding Sponge, Abrasive and Non-Abrasive

 The other type of sanding sponge is, literally, a sponge.
 It has no coarse surface.
-It is a large sponge that is specific for dry walling purposes (though in a pinch you can use an ordinary kitchen sponge) and is used for wet... sanding.
+It is a large sponge that is specific for dry-walling purposes and is used for wet sanding.

 No longer do drywall installers use drywall nails: specialized screws are the drywall fastener of choice today.